ERISA/Employee Benefits/Litigation/Executive Compensation

 - Received a #1 Ranking in The Legal 500 2007-2012 in Labor Employment - ERISA Litigation (Nationwide)

-- One of only four firms to receive a No. 1 ranking in National ERISA Litigation in Chambers USA 2012, America’s Leading Business Lawyers, and the 2012 edition of The Legal 500.
+- One of only four firms to receive a No. 1 ranking in National ERISA Litigation in Chambers USA 2013, America’s Leading Business Lawyers, and the 2012-2013 US editions of Legal 500.

 Select News & Events